-• The co-efficient of velocity [Cv] co-efficient of contraction [Cc] and coefficient of discharge [Cd] for circular orifice under variable heads can be determined.
+• The co-efficient of velocity [Cv] co-efficient of contraction [Cc] and co-efficient of discharge [Cd] for circular orifice of different diameter under variable heads can be determined.

 - Found out the actual and theoretical velocity. - Found out the coefficient of contraction after getting the coefficients of discharge and velocity.